Skip to main content

 The Roast

 Take the hot seat and get roasted by a savage comedian.
 AI writes the burns from your photo — you just sit there and take the heat.
-1 credit, one photo.
+One photo.

 The rest of this guide is for people who want to roll their own — write their own burns, change the setting, or run it on a different model.